wordpress-mobile/release-toolkit-gutenberg-mobile/Releasing.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>o In your clone of the release scripts, run the script via:  <code>./release_automation.sh</code>.
+<p>o Review the <a href="https://github.com/wordpress-mobile/release-toolkit-gutenberg-mobile/blob/develop/Releasing.md">release script instructions</a>.
+In your clone of the release scripts, run the script via:  <code>./release_automation.sh</code>.
 This creates the gutenberg and gutenberg-mobile release PRs as well as WPAndroid and WPiOS integration PRs.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->